-Our next child dedication service will take place on May 14.
+Our next child dedication service will take place in October.

 At Morning Star, baby and child dedications are a joyful recognition that every child is a gift from God.
 Dedication is a public commitment you make before God, family, and friends.
 The dedication service provides you with an opportunity to express publicly your desire to raise your child God’s way, so your child will develop a desire to love God and love others.

 Dedications are a powerful time for parents to embrace the responsibility they’ve been given by God and to catch a vision of the impact they can make in their child’s life.
 Child dedications also provide us with an opportunity to express our commitment as a church to helping families raise God-honoring kids.
 And we count it an honor to be entrusted with that incredible privilege.

 Christian parents are to do all they can to “set apart” their child to God until that child can make his or her own choice regarding a relationship with Jesus Christ.
 By dedicating a child to the Lord, parents make a vow to raise their child in God’s ways and not their own.
 They commit themselves to this promise and must do all they can to keep it.

 The responsibilities God has entrusted to Christian parents include continuously praying for their children (Job 1:5), instructing them in the way of the Lord (Proverbs 22:6), setting a godly example (Proverbs 20:7), and disciplining them as the Lord would discipline us (Proverbs 29:15,17; 13:24).
 These responsibilities can only be fulfilled in Christ’s strength (Philippians 4:13).